root-project/root/README/ReleaseNotes/v608/index.md

 Exceptions are now caught in the interactive ROOT session, instead of terminating ROOT.

+## Parallelisation
+Three methods have been added to manage implicit multi-threading in ROOT: ROOT::EnableImplicitMT(numthreads), ROOT::DisableImplicitMT and ROOT::IsImplicitMTEnabled.
+They can be used to enable, disable and check the status of the global implicit multi-threading in ROOT, respectively.

 ## I/O Libraries
 Custom streamers need to #include TBuffer.h explicitly (see